 Step-by-Step Routine for Oily Skin

-The best exfoliating ingredient for oily skin is salicylic acid (BHA).
+The best exfoliants for oily skin contain salicylic acid (BHA).
 Salicylic acid exfoliates not only the surface of your skin but also inside the pore lining, thus allowing oil to flow easily to the surface, so it doesn't get backed up and plug the pore.
 BHA is a completely non-abrasive, hydrating, skin soothing ingredient that helps skin naturally shed as it did when we were young before oily skin began taking its toll.
 (8)

 4. A.M.
 Sun Protection